justinrummel/jr.com-mm/_posts/2013-02-11-octotransfigurator-inator-migrating-from-wordpress.md

 3. Themes that are "based" off the original may still be missing items.

 	I decided to use the [Darkstripes][darkstripes] theme with the minor modifications.
-One thing I learned is that sometimes theme remove elements from css, which DESTORY plugins.
+One thing I learned is that sometimes theme remove elements from css, which DESTROY plugins.
 In my case, the FlickrImage plugin required the $noise-bg variable which is on the default "classic" theme.
 For some reason the author of "Darkstripes" removed this, thus generated a couple of debuging-hell hours to track down what was wrong.
 The nice thing, when Octopress goes wrong on generating pages, it usually has a clue why within the error output.

 [darkstripes]: https://github.com/amelandri/darkstripes